-The 2025-26 graduation class must pass the United States Naturalization Test.
+\\ The 2025-26 graduation class must pass the United States Naturalization Test.

-GRADUATE OF DISTINCTION Applies to Class of 2026
+GRADUATE OF DISTINCTION

 The student must complete a minimum of 5 AP classes.
 One from each of the core subjects (English, Math, Science, History, plus 1 other) and no grade below a C during his/her Junior and Senior years.
 To graduate with Honors or Distinction, a student must not have more than TEN absences per year.